Drift (film series)

 The Drift (ドリフト, Dorifuto) film series consist of street racing films produced by Geneon Universal Entertainment released between 2006 and 2008.
 All the films are set on racing touge roads.

+The first two films, Drift and Drift 2, were released in close succession in 2006.
+The plot involves an ex-boxer (Kashichika Kashiwabara) who starts racing on public roads to get revenge for the crash that killed his wife and child.
+The first two films also star Ayaka Komatsu.
+Yuya Endo appears in the first film.